 Stop the Wall considers the Wall as an integral project of Israel’s occupation, colonialism and apartheid and hence understands the struggle against the Wall as part of the overall effort of the Palestinian people to achieve self-determination, equality and the return of the refugees.

-Stop the Wall acts as well at international level because the Palestinian question has been created by the colonial powers and until to date the Israeli project of ethnic cleansing and apartheid is sustainable only due to continued international support.
-Our call for justice and human rights connects us with the majority of the people around the globe.
-We count on their support and on our joint struggle to develop effective pressure on institutions, corporations and governments to hold Israel accountable and stop international support to Israeli occupation, colonialism and apartheid but to build a World without Walls, where people prevail over profit and oppression.
+Stop the Wall acts at international level because the Palestinian cause is by definition international and internationalist.
+Created by the colonial powers, until to date the Israeli project of ethnic cleansing and apartheid is sustainable only due to continued international support.
+At the same time, our call for justice, freedom and human rights connects us with the majority of the people around the globe.
+We count on their support and on our joint struggle to develop effective pressure on institutions, corporations and governments to not only hold Israel accountable and stop international support to Israeli occupation, colonialism and apartheid but to build a World without Walls, where people prevail over profit and oppression.

 Stop the Wall is formed by and expression of the popular committees against the Wall and the settlements.
-We organizes meetings in affected communities and we form and support popular committees across the West Bank to lead the struggle.
+We organize meetings in affected communities and we form and support popular committees across the West Bank to lead the struggle.
 We organize activities and actions to strengthen the steadfastness of Palestinians in areas particularly targeted by the occupation.
-We facilitate community activities against the Wall and coordinate popular resistance action, demonstrations and protests at national level.
+We facilitate community activities against the Wall and coordinate popular campaigns, actions and protests at national level.

-Stop the Wall lobbies for its 12 member organizations and other partners to work together in creating and promoting policies against the Wall and Israel’s apartheid policies, with the aim to develop the broadest possible national consensus around the same goals within a unified national framework.
+Stop the Wall works to bring Palestinian civil society – at the grassroots and the NGO level – together in creating and promoting actions, campaigns and policies against the Wall and Israel’s apartheid policies, with the aim to develop the broadest possible national consensus around the same goals within a unified framework.
 We further encourage organizations to support and respond to people’s needs stand steadfast in the face of Israel’s apartheid, occupation and attempts of annexation of their lands and not to engage in projects that may aid or abet the situation created by Israel’s illegal Wall or other violations of our rights.

 Support for the Palestinian youth movement